Cost: Other costs

 A defensive cost is an environmental expenditure to eliminate or prevent environmental damage.
 Defensive costs form part of the genuine progress indicator (GPI) calculations.

 Labour costs would include travel time, holiday pay, training costs, working clothes, social insurance, taxes on employment &c.

 Path cost is a term in networking to define the worthiness of a path, see Routing.

+Non-monetary costs can be related to intrinsic motivation.